 Her research areas are: Edge Computing, intelligent predictive modelling for Internet of Things (IoT) environments, and Stochastic Optimisation.

-Mircea is a PhD student at the University of Glasgow focusing on enhancing security for Software-Defined Networks.
+Mircea is an RA and PhD student at the University of Glasgow focusing on enhancing security for Software-Defined Networks.

 Simon was a Research Assistant and PhD student at the School of Computing Science, University of Glasgow until 2017.
 Now in industry.